open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ## Temporality

+The notion of temporality refers to the way additive quanties are expressed, in relation to time, indicating whether reported values incorporate previous measurements or not.
+Sum and Histogram data points, in particular, support a choice of aggregation temporality.

 Every OTLP metric data point has two associated timestamps.
 The first, mandatory timestamp is the one associated with the observation, the moment when the measurement became current or took effect, and is